adaapp/primers-portfolio-e457/README.md

 ### Reflection

 The challenge was a great introduction to multi-threading.
-The primer was executed more simply compared to the other primer challenges.This was due to the primer producing an output from the thread and no user input was required.
+The primer was executed more simply compared to the other primer challenges.
+This was due to the primer producing an output from the thread and no user input was required.
 The sleep timer demonstrated more significance in multi-threading and the fast execution displayed in the console.

 ---

 ### Primer 8 - Joining & Detaching threads

-This challenge was a follow up from primer 7 and includes joining and detaching threads.
+This challenge was a follow-up from primer 7 and includes joining and detaching threads.

 To help complete this challenge I needed to break the overall problem down into the following main tasks: